As we all know, the basic concept in Bonsai is to make a mature tree in small size; so the smaller the Bonsai is, the more difficult to make.

 The reason is because it is difficult to form the ideal ramification structure and the leaves size in good proportion to resemble a mature tree in nature.

-One of the best species to make super mini Bonsai is Premna microphylla because the leaves size can be reduced significantly from its original of approx. 9 cm to only 2 mm.
+One of the best species to make super mini Bonsai is Premna microphylla because the leaves size can be reduced significantly from its original of approx. 4" (9cm) to only 1/8" (3mm).
 See the comparison between the original leaves size with the reduced size on the tree.

 When the new buds are shooting out and look healthy, we can assume the root system is growing well underneath; but the roots may not grow on the expected position, normally rather too far below due to the long cutting which may cause improper style position when potting into the mini container.
 In this case, we need to take it out and do a root cut, then re-plant it again and continue the programming and styling process.
 Once the basic form is shaped, it can be removed into mini pot.
 Extra care is needed for such small Bonsai due to the very limited container, especially to keep the moisture and let the root system growing well.